dosipod/SrWiki/WLED-Programming-Notes.md

 ```

 * `matrixWidth` and `matrixHeight` are new 'LED Settings'.
-  * `matrixWidth` is the number of pixels per row
+  * `matrixWidth` is the number of pixels per row.
-  * `matrixHeight` is the number of pixels per column
+  * `matrixHeight` is the number of pixels per column.
-* Some existing animations (as of Jan 2021) were coded for different orientations and need to be redone to match the newly agreed to orientation described above
+* Some existing animations (as of Jan 2021) were coded for different orientations and need to be redone to match the newly agreed to orientation described above.
-* Not yet supported: rotation, or any mapping other than rectangular progressive/serpentine
+* Not yet supported: rotation, or any mapping other than rectangular progressive/serpentine.
   * Ideally the `XY()` function will return the correct led index even with a rotated display, and `matrixWidth`/`matrixHeight` will refer to the rotated display's dimensions.
-  * It's likely that there will at least a minor change in animations required to support a non-rectangular or non-contiguous mapping
+  * It's likely that there will at least a minor change in animations required to support a non-rectangular or non-contiguous mapping.

+### Array Layouts
+* Top left to right (is the default)
+* Top right to left
+* Bottom left to right (aliexpress boards)
+* Bottom right to left

+For both serpentine and non-serpentine layouts.

+This could either be in the XY() routine or in setPixels().
+Will need to review both.

 ## On Variable Length Arrays